The Ultimate In Birding Tours

 Eventually, we will reach the town of Thumrayt, where we will spend two nights.

-Oman: Day 7 Today we will explore desert habitats, oases and more irrigated farms in the southern part of the interior desert, looking for such interesting species as Sand Partridge (a regional speciality), Cream-coloured Courser, Sociable Lapwing, Chestnut-bellied and Lichtenstein’s Sandgrouse, African Collared Dove, Desert Lark, Hooded Wheatear, Nile Valley Sunbird (another regional speciality) and maybe even the threatened Macqueen’s Bustard.
-We also have another slim chance for Arabian Lark in this area.
+Oman: Day 7 Today we will explore desert habitats, oases and more irrigated farms in the southern part of the interior desert, looking for such interesting species as Sand Partridge (a regional speciality), Cream-coloured Courser, Sociable Lapwing, Chestnut-bellied and Lichtenstein’s Sandgrouse, African Collared Dove, Desert Lark, Hooded Wheatear and Nile Valley Sunbird (another regional speciality).

 Oman: Day 8 After some final interior desert birding we will drive to Salalah for a five nights stay.
 We will spend part of the afternoon birding on the coast.